jacnils/sdatabase/README.md

 # sdatabase

-Simple database abstraction for SQLite3 (and potential future databases)
+Simple database abstraction for SQLite3 and PostgreSQL